What is Passing off?

-The classic statement of misrepresentation is that of Lord Oliver in Reckitt & Colman v.
+The classic statement of a passing off misrepresentation is that of Lord Oliver in Reckitt & Colman v.
 Borden Inc RPC 340:

 a misrepresentation by the defendant to the public (whether or not intentional) leading or likely to lead the public to believe that goods or services offered by him are the goods or services of the plaintiff

 The claimant sold lemon juice in a container which was precisely the same shape … as a lemon.
 The claimant had established goodwill in the container through sales over many years.

 The defendant - Borden - more or less copied what the claimant had done, to do the same thing.

 Borden passed its own product off as the claimant’s – lemon juice sold a lemon shaped container.
 Borden tried to distinguish its product with different labelling, but that didn't avoid a successful claim, because consumers didn't notice the labelling.
 They were looking for a lemon shaped product.

 A passing off misrepresentation is made by a competitor: